jytime/Deep-SfM-Revisited/README.md

 --pretrained kitti.pth.tar"
 ```

-The default evaluation split is Eigen, where the metric abs_rel should be around 0.053 and rmse should be close to 2.22.
+The default evaluation split is Eigen, where the metric abs_rel should be around 0.053 and rmse should be close to 2.22 (if 'loading official ground truth depth').

 If you would like to use the Eigen SfM split, please set cfg.EIGEN_SFM = True and cfg.KITTI_697 = False.